NobleDraconian/Gamejam-2022/README.md

-# RDC 2022 gamejam game : Consequence
+# RDC 2022 gamejam submission : Consequence
 ![image](https://user-images.githubusercontent.com/26460940/199831208-47eab6c3-a0a8-48f2-b2ad-f8534d63bea5.png)

 This is our RDC 2022 gamejam submission, "Consequence".
 Use a magical lantern to shift backwards and forwards in time, overcoming obstacles that you directly created as a consequence of your actions!